 Choose one of the Master of Teaching degrees at Melbourne to qualify as a teacher.

 The Master of Teaching is for graduates from any discipline who wish to become teachers, and is available in four streams:

 Just as every child is unique, the Master of Teaching at Melbourne is a degree like no other.
 Our innovative new curriculum brings together theory and practice in a way that will give you powerful insights into children and the learning process.

 With a deeper understanding of why students do what they do, you’ll be better able to keep them engaged and motivated.
 In turn, you’ll enjoy a more successful and rewarding career.

 This program may have specific entry requirements such as a minimum GPA (Grade Point Average) that must be completed to be considered for entry.

-To apply for the Master of Teaching (Secondary) and Master of Teaching (Secondary) Internship, you would have to complete two learning areas with your undergraduate degree.
+To apply for the Master of Teaching (Secondary) you would have to complete two learning areas with your undergraduate degree.
 For more information, contact the Graduate School.